lupyuen/lupyuen.github.io/src/rust2.md

 # Transmit LoRa Message

-For our final test for today we shall __transmit a LoRa Message__ with the Rust Driver for SX1262.
+For our final test shall __transmit a LoRa Message__ with the Rust Driver for SX1262.

 Before we start, remember to configure the __LoRa Frequency__ for our region: [sx1262.rs](https://github.com/lupyuen/rust_test/blob/main/rust/src/sx1262.rs#L14-L17)